Hagemeister Park: Green Bay Packers

 All that remains of Hagemeister Park is a marker next to the facade of Green Bay East High School.

-In 1919, Curly Lambeau and George Whitney Calhoun founded a new football team called the Green Bay Packers.
-In 1919 and 1920, the Packers played other football teams from around the Wisconsin region, before entering the American Professional Football Association (APFA) in 1921.
-A year later, the APFA was renamed to the National Football League (NFL).
+In 1919, Curly Lambeau and George Whitney Calhoun founded a football team called the Green Bay Packers.
+In 1919 and 1920, the Packers played other teams from the Wisconsin region, before entering the American Professional Football Association (APFA) in 1921.
+A year later, the APFA was renamed the National Football League (NFL).
 During these early years, from 1919 to 1922, the Packers played their home games at Hagemeister Park.
-During their first season, Hagemeister Park had to formal facilities, such as seating, and attendance was free.
-Fans would often line the field or sit on their parked cars to watch the game.
-In 1920, a fence was built around the playing field so that the Packers could charge for admission.
+During their first season, Hagemeister Park had no amenities or seating, and attendance was free.
+Fans would often stand beside the field or sit in their parked cars to watch the game.
+In 1920, a fence was built around the playing field, allowing the Packers to charge for admission.
 Partway through the season, bleachers with a capacity of about 700 were built on the north side of the field.
 The next week, an additional 800-seat bleacher was built on the south side.

 At the end of the season, per the lease agreement with Hagemeister Realty Company, the fence was taken down, with the lumber returned to the Indian Packing Company (which by that time had been acquired by the Acme Packing Company).
 Indian Packing Company was the original sponsor of the Packers and had provided the lumber for the fence, on the condition it be returned.
 In 1921, Green Bay was given a baseball franchise for a local amateur league, although one condition for the franchise was the requirement that the team have a playing field with a fence and grandstand.
 Acme Packing gave permission for the lumber to be reused, and a 1,100 person grandstand was built.
 Bleachers with a capacity of 700 more people and a fence were also constructed.
 When the 1921 NFL season started, seating capacity was expanded to 3,600, with the seating located on each side of the field.
 This configuration remained for the 1922 NFL season.

 With the sale of Hagemeister Park and start of construction on the high school, the Packers moved their home games to Bellevue Park, a baseball stadium outside of town, for two seasons.
-They then moved to City Stadium, located just north of the old Hagemeister Park, which had been constructed as a football-specific stadium.
+They then moved to City Stadium, a football-specific stadium that had been added just north of the newly-built high school.